Religious Knowledge Systems: Christianity: Thoughts on The Lord’s Prayer

 The belief that we are our own, both body and soul (if we still believe in such a thing) is one that dominates our thinking and actions in the modern age.
 “To be or not to be” (and this speech of Hamlet’s encapsulates much that is trying to be said here and is Hamlet’s error, that which makes him a tragic hero) is a temptation or test of God to intervene on our behalf and to deny the law of gravity or the laws of Necessity that separate God from us.
 When the devil takes Christ to the top of the temple of Jerusalem and asks Him to throw Himself down, Christ’s response is that such an act is a “temptation” of God, and we are denied putting God to the test.
 To test God is a sin.
 Our submission to Necessity is our submission to the will of God, and this submission on our part is one of our greatest tests and the denial of the will of God for our own desires is one of our greatest temptations.

 The third temptation is that temptation or test given to us regarding our living in communities.
 The kingdoms of the world and their grandeur belong to Satan, and they, too, are products of Necessity and subject to the same laws that rule over all material things (gravity, for instance).
 Satan’s temptation is to “test” us in our desire to serve him or to serve God.
 Satan can give to us the kingdoms of this world because they are his to give.
 He cannot give us the Good.
 He will give us these kingdoms if we are loyal to him.
-Money, fame, rewards, recognition, “social contacts”, are all in his realm.
+Money, fame, rewards, recognition, “social contacts” are all in his realm.
 The sin here is our deceiving ourselves that we have the power to achieve the Good: “the good end justifies any means”, a sin that has resulted in the deaths of countless millions of human beings throughout history for it is a sin that comes about through the worship of false gods, the pledging of loyalty to Satan.
 It is the placing of “interests” before “values” (to use a common phrase nowadays) of those who choose to fall prey to this third temptation which is thinking that they have it in their power to bring about the Good themselves.
-It is the sin that results from the deception that one is in possession of the sole truth.
+It is the sin that results from the deception that one is in possession of the sole truth, the highest light.
 It is to place oneself higher than Christ Himself who during His crucifixion utters the cry: “My God, my God why have you forgotten (forsaken) me?”